Despite a push for fully-electric and hybrid vehicles, gasoline use remains high.

 - Build business credit faster

-Prior to signing the lease, check who owns the fuel tanks and fuel pumps.
+Prior to signing the lease, check who owns the fuel tanks and fuel pumps, and where these assets are located on the property.
+The placement of tanks and pumps can affect daily operations, safety, and customer convenience.

 With the help of a franchise lawyer, negotiate until your purchase agreement includes ownership of these items.